Chapter 21 : Chapter Twenty One: Settling In

-At that moment Harry saw Hermione's head perk up and look over at them, as her eyes met his own, Hermione gave Harry a knowing look he was getting quite used to, he shook his head in response.
+At that moment Harry saw Hermione's head perk up and look over at them, as her eyes met his own, Hermione gave Harry a knowing look he was getting quite used to, he shook his head at her in response.

 "He does, and don't pity him for it, he was born with that face."
 Ron said while he rolled his eyes playfully.

 "OI!"
 Harry exclaimed in mock-offence as the others laughed.